e-laute/validate_encodings/README.md

 Converting
-Derivative Generating: Automated conversion of the source notation type to other lute notation types Luteconv Converting: Fronimo files are converted to MEI using luteconv Abtab notehead Converting: Tablature to notehead transcription
+Derivative Generating: Automated conversion of the source notation type to other lute notation types (missing) Luteconv Converting: Fronimo files are converted to MEI using luteconv (application: luteconv) Abtab notehead Converting: Tablature to notehead transcription (missing)

 Editing
-Musescore Editing: Sources are transcribed and edited in CMN in Musescore CMN Editing: Correction of the abtab polyphonic transcription
+Musescore Editing: Sources are transcribed and edited in CMN in Musescore (musescoreEditor) CMN Editing: Correction of the abtab polyphonic transcription (meiEditor)

 Transcribing
-Abtab polyphonic Transcribing: Tablature to polyhonic transcription
+Abtab polyphonic Transcribing: Tablature to polyhonic transcription (missing)

 Proofreading
-MEI Proofreading: Proofreading of the MEI Files
+MEI Proofreading: Proofreading of the MEI Files (meiEditor)

 Typesetting
-Fronimo Typesetting: Sources are typeset in Fronimo
+Fronimo Typesetting: Sources are typeset in Fronimo (fronimoEditor)

 Validating: